 Early in my career, managing the personal real estate portfolios for the two owners of a nationwide mortgage lender, I had to fill a vacancy in a low-end neighborhood.
 Most residents were U.S. citizens, and an antagonistic pool of tenants.

-I sat down with my boss to review the applications we’d received, and I mentioned a Hispanic applicant who was here legally but who had almost no credit history.
+I sat down with my boss to review the applications we’d received, and I mentioned a Hispanic applicant who was here legally but who had no credit history or credit references.
 My boss’s face lit up: “Awesome!
 Rent to them.”
 No further questions.

 Six more adults filed into the property with their belongings.
 It was a two-bedroom rowhouse.

-I gathered the lease documents and left, deciding to ignore the blatant breach of the occupancy clause.
+I gathered the lease agreement and left, deciding to ignore the blatant breach of the occupancy lease clause.

-When I showed up to meet a roofer there, I noticed they had actually made other small repairs and modifications around the property themselves, without calling me.
+When I showed up to meet a roofer there, I noticed they had actually made other small repairs and improvements around the property themselves, without calling me.

 Pros and cons, risks and rewards.
 Still, there’s something to be said for a tenant who wants to avoid any trouble with their landlord, and who wants to remain living in your property as long as possible.♦